🎯 BPO Growth Program: 30% off your first year - August only.

 Workflow Automation

 Automation tools cut down on huge amounts of manual input from agents by highlighting important information in an easily digestible format.
-Flow builders can reduce interactions with live agents by as much as 70%, while automatic call summaries provide transcripts of calls, next steps and tasks.
+Flow builders can take routine steps off agents entirely, and automatic summaries capture transcripts, next steps and tasks without anyone typing notes afterwards.
+How much that reduces live-agent handling depends heavily on what you’re calling about, so I’d be cautious about any single percentage.

 Reporting and Analytics Tools